truenas/documentation/content/TrueCommand/Clustering/ClusterVolumes.md

 {{< toc >}}

 {{< hint danger >}}
-Cluster Volume management is a BETA feature in TrueCommand 2.0.
+Cluster volume management is a BETA feature in TrueCommand 2.0.
 Before attempting to use such features, please ensure that your data is backed up.
 Do not rely on this for critical data.
 {{< /hint >}}

 {{< hint info >}}
 Gluster requires TrueNAS systems to have a static IP.
-TrueNAS with DHCP enabled can not be part of a Cluster Volume.
+TrueNAS with DHCP enabled can not be part of a cluster volume.
 {{< /hint >}}

 To create a cluster volume, click the **Cluster Volume** icon <mat-icon role="img" fontset="mdi" aria-hidden="true" class="mat-icon mdi mdi-server-network mat-icon-no-color"></mat-icon> in the top left of the top menu bar or the **Cluster Volume** button on the **Settings** menu <i class="material-icons" aria-hidden="true" title="Settings">settings</i> dropdown.